Forum for Interdisciplinary Research (FiF)

 Centre for Educational Development (HDA)

-The Centre for Educational Development's core tasks include higher educational training and advice, student qualifications in key competences, the provision of e-learning services and facilitating digital communication in teaching as well as course evaluations and graduate surveys.
+The core tasks include higher educational training and advice, Centre for Educational Development'sin key competences, the provision of e-learning services and facilitating digital communication in teaching as well as student qualifications and course evaluations. graduate surveys

 Established in 1985 HDA fosters qualifications and quality in learning and teaching in line with TU Darmstadt's developmental goals and in close cooperation with the faculties.